A lateral approach (described below) is commonly used and not difficult to do at the bedside.

 For injections of corticosteroid to treat inflammation

-Symptoms of nonseptic bursitis are often effectively treated with rest and nonsteroidal anti-inflammatory drugs.
+Symptoms of nonseptic bursitis are often effectively treated with rest and 10 to 14 days of nonsteroidal anti-inflammatory drugs.
 However, when needed, bursal injection therapy provides rapid relief, which may be beneficial for subacromial bursitis that persists or recurs despite conservative measures.

 Overlying cellulitis or skin ulcer, bacteremia, adjacent prosthetic shoulder joint